 Is COVID-19 the Grim Reaper as generally believed, and is it time to take a more aggressive nationwide testing approach to suppress this resurgent virus for once and for all?

 Jobenomics is a bipartisan national grassroots movement focused on getting people back to work and mass-producing startup businesses.
 Massive numbers of small and nonemployer firms are needed to replace shuttered enterprises and grow the U.S. economy that has been decimated by the COVID-19 pandemic.

 Jobenomics happens to know a great deal about the coronavirus.
-As part of the Jobenomics-Abbot Genetics (https://abbotgenetics.com/), on 5 March 2020, this author hand-carried the world’s leading COVID-19 antibody rapid point-of-care test kit to the U.S. Centers for Disease Control and Prevention (CDC) headquarters in Atlanta and has been involved combating this virus ever since.
+As part of the Jobenomics-Aleph Diagnostics team (https://alephdiagnostics.com/), on 5 March 2020, this author hand-carried the world’s leading COVID-19 antibody rapid point-of-care test kit to the U.S. Centers for Disease Control and Prevention (CDC) headquarters in Atlanta and has been involved in combating this virus ever since.

 The politicization of COVID-19 has deepened an already divided country to the point of political gridlock and civil insurrection.
 The Administration is struggling to win a war on two-fronts—the pandemic and opposition politics.
 These dual fronts are undermining our nation’s ability to suppress the coronavirus and restore the livelihoods of working Americans.
 As stated by President Lincoln before the last civil war, “a house divided against itself cannot stand.”

 COVID-19 is not the apocalyptic Grim Reaper, as generally believed.
 As of 1 August 2020, this global pandemic claimed approximately 700,000 lives or 0.01% of the world’s population.
 1/100th of 1% is such an inconsequential percentage that it hardly seems to qualify as a “pandemic.”